etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/warehouse-extensions/overview.md

 :octicons-package-16: Javapackage: `com.etendoerp.product.operations`

-This module allows you to observe and analyze in detail all operations associated with the selected product.
+This module allows you to observe and analyze in detail all transactions associated with the selected product.

 !!! info
     For more information, visit [Product Operations user guide](../../../basic-features/warehouse-management/analysis-tools.md/#product-operations).